wadi-green/Wadi.Green/README.md

 # What defines us ?

-- An easy to use plateform for searching 🔍 [Activities](https://github.com/wadi-green/Wadi.Green/wiki/Activities) related to sustainability topics 🌲
+- An easy to use platform for searching 🔍 [Activities](https://github.com/wadi-green/Wadi.Green/wiki/Activities) related to sustainability topics 🌲
 - Helping people learn how they can adopt a more eco-friendly lifestyle 🟢 by following easy to do steps
 - Encouraging people from around the world to teach others about awesome ways on how to do so

 # What we are not

 - An e-commerce service to market merchandise ❗
-- Just another social networking plateform ❗
+- Just another social networking platform ❗

 # Want to contribute ?

 ### Current state

 The entire infrastructure is built and managed by [me](https://github.com/MSaifAsif) in my free time.
-I can use all the help I can get in maintaining this plateform.
+I can use all the help I can get in maintaining this platform.

 ### How to help